drop2jyoti/Estimation-of-Obesity-Levels/README.md

    - Determine the influence of various features in predicting obesity levels.
    - Reccomendations for future research.

-#### Group Members
-- **Jyoti**
-- **Arezoo**
-- **Zekiye**
-- **Kathryn**

 ### Key Observations

+The correlation matrix findings show

 XGBoost was the highest performing model with Random Forest performing slightly behind it.
-Eliminating Height and Weight from the features to reduce bias (as these are used to calculate BMI, a direct measure of obesity) we saw only a slight drop in performance.
+Eliminating 'Height' and 'Weight' from the features to reduce bias (as these are used to calculate BMI, a direct measure of obesity) we saw only a slight drop in performance.
 This demonstrates the strength of the models in predicting obesity levels from the other features.
 A reduced feature set can be a viable option for faster inference and simpler deployment without substantial loss of accuracy.

-The results from the Shap analysis run on  models excluding 'Height' and 'Weight' showed the following features to be the top predictors of obesity levels:
+The results from the SHAP analysis run on models excluding 'Height' and 'Weight' showed the following features to be the top predictors of obesity levels:

       - Age
       - Frequency of Vegetables (Freq_Veg)